 You can purchase Loyola BioSoap directly from the students in the Searle Biodiesel Lab.
-BioSoap is available in pump bottles, sample bottles, in bulk containers, and BYOB (Bring Your Own Bottle, see photo above) directly from the Searle Biodiesel Lab (by appointment only).
+BioSoap is available in glass pump bottles and BYOB (Bring Your Own Bottle).

 6349 N. Kenmore Ave.
 IES 109

 Chicago, IL 60660

 Loyola University Chicago’s BioSoap has been recognized for safer chemistry by the US Environmental Protection Agency's Safer Choice Program (epa.gov/saferchoice) with a 2015 Partner of the Year Award.
 This partnership program seeks to promote the use of products with positive environmental and human health characteristics.
 By eliminating hazardous solvents, environmentally persistent surfactants, and other harmful ingredients, our BioSoap has demonstrated active environmental stewardship and dedication to continuous improvement.